 offer an alternative route to the A127 and was not adopted in the revised Master Plan which was

 given approval in August the following year.

 For many years an attractive feature of the roundabout was a centrally

 mounted cast iron signpost.
 This probably stood no more than 4 feet high and survived well into the

 In August 2003 the public house which had given the roundabout its name closed and was demolished and a

 residential housing development called Saxon Walk now occupies the site.
 Despite this the High Road junction and

-former roundabout is still referenced as the Fortune of War.
+former roundabout is still referred to as the Fortune of War.